Good product design is far from easy, but by following my 7 mechanical engineering design tips, you can simplify the process.

 - Ohm’s law

-Important Note: a designer needs to understand our laws of nature.
-Otherwise, you’ll never spot the “gotcha” moments in your design.
-This includes incorrect outputs from software simulations.
+Important Note: A designer must understand the laws of nature.
+Otherwise, you’ll never catch those “gotcha” moments in your design, including incorrect outputs from software simulations.

-The ability to catch such mistakes is where theory and real-world experience intersect.
-And if you ever want to become a 10x engineer, you need both to succeed.
+The ability to spot such mistakes is where theory and real-world experience intersect.
+And if you ever aspire to be a 10x engineer, you’ll need both to succeed.

 #5 Abbe’s principle

 Abbe’s principle, which states, “Maximum accuracy is obtained when the scale and the measurement axes are common,” can be broken down into three easy-to-understand rules:

 A perfect example of what happens when you don’t maintain parallelism is a spinning top.
-If you bend the axis a bit, the top will slightly wobble as it spins.
-Then bend the axis even more, and the wobble increases.
-This is Abbe’s error and is also called the sine or cosine error.
+If you bend the axis a little, the top will wobble.
+Bend it more, and it wobbles even more.
+This wobble is Abbe’s error, also known as sine or cosine error.

-Important Note: build manufacturing machines as accurately as possible.
-For example, in an assembly line, the guideways and beds should be as uniform as possible.
-This includes maintaining machine temperature throughout.
-Otherwise, measurements will be off affecting tolerances.
+Important Note: Build manufacturing machines as precisely as possible.
+For example, assembly line guideways and beds should be super uniform and maintain a consistent temperature.
+Otherwise, your measurements will be off, and your tolerances will suffer.

 - Power plant